sshuttle/sshuttle/README.rst

 Useless Trivia
 --------------
+This section written by Avery Pennarun <apenwarr@gmail.com>.

 Back in 1998 (12 years ago!
 Yikes!), I released the first version of `Tunnel Vision <http://alumnit.ca/wiki/?TunnelVisionReadMe>`_, a semi-intelligent VPN client for Linux.
-Unfortunately, I made two big mistakes:
-I implemented the key exchange myself (oops), and I ended up doing TCP-over-TCP (double oops).
+Unfortunately, I made two big mistakes: I implemented the key exchange myself (oops), and I ended up doing TCP-over-TCP (double oops).
 The resulting program worked okay - and people used it for years - but the performance was always a bit funny.
 And nobody ever found any security flaws in my key exchange, either, but that doesn't mean anything. :)

 The same year, dcoombs and I also released Fast Forward, a proxy server supporting transparent proxying.
 Among other things, we used it for